jonnonz1/nz-statute-book/acts/public/2001/telecommunications-act-2001.md

   - **actual costs saved** means the net costs saved by supplying the service on a wholesale rather than a retail basis to the access seeker
   - **avoided costs saved** means the difference in the access provider's costs between supplying the service on a wholesale basis only and supplying the service on both a wholesale and retail basis, including a share of retail-specific fixed costs
   - **Chorus's local telephone exchange** means a local telephone exchange (or equivalent facility) where Chorus's local loop network terminates, whether that local telephone exchange is owned and operated by Chorus or by any other person
-  - **fixed telecommunications network** means—
-    (a) any lines between a user's premises and the local telephone exchange or equivalent facility:
-    (b) any fixed PSTN:
-    (c) any telecommunications links between fixed PSTNs:
-    (d) any fixed PDN:
-    (e) any telecommunications links between fixed PDNs:
-    (f) any value-added telecommunications services associated with telecommunications services provided by those assets
   - **forward-looking common costs** —
     (a) means those costs efficiently incurred by the service provider in providing the service that are not directly attributable to providing an additional unit to that service; but
     (b) does not include any costs incurred by the service provider in relation to a TSO instrument